niszo/Autonomy-Trader/README.md

-# Quant-Intellect
+# Trade Hacker
-Quant intellect is a full stack trading app built on python, postgreSQL and timescaleDB for the database, FastAPI web framework, Jinja's template engine, and Alpaca's REST api for making trades through their broker.
+Trade Hacker is a full stack trading app built on python, postgreSQL and timescaleDB for the database, FastAPI web framework, Jinja's template engine, and Alpaca's REST api for making trades through their broker.